Bimzelx 160 mg solution for injection in pre-filled syringe

 Mechanism of action

 Bimekizumab is a humanised IgG1/κ monoclonal antibody that selectively binds with high affinity to IL-17A, IL-17F and IL-17AF cytokines, blocking their interaction with the IL-17RA/IL-17RC receptor complex.
 Elevated concentrations of IL-17A and IL-17F have been implicated in the pathogenesis of several immune-mediated inflammatory diseases including plaque psoriasis, psoriatic arthritis, axial spondyloarthritis and hidradenitis suppurativa.
-IL-17A and IL-17F cooperate and/or synergize with other inflammatory cytokines to induce inflammation.
+IL-17A and IL-17F cooperate and/or synergise with other inflammatory cytokines to induce inflammation.
 IL17-F is produced in significant amount by innate immune cells.
 This production can be independent of IL-23.
-Bimekizumab inhibits the proinflammatory cytokines, resulting in the normalization of skin inflammation and substantial decrease of local and systemic inflammation, and as a consequence improvement in clinical signs and symptoms associated with psoriasis, psoriatic arthritis, axial spondyloarthritis and hidradenitis suppurativa.
+Bimekizumab inhibits the proinflammatory cytokines, resulting in the normalisation of skin inflammation and substantial decrease of local and systemic inflammation, and as a consequence improvement in clinical signs and symptoms associated with psoriasis, psoriatic arthritis, axial spondyloarthritis and hidradenitis suppurativa.
 From in vitro models, bimekizumab was shown to inhibit psoriasis-related gene expression, cytokine production, the migration of inflammatory cells and pathological osteogenesis to a greater extent than inhibition of IL-17A alone.

 Clinical efficacy and safety